gymzombie/patriot/Windows-10-2016.md

   Audit - Success/Failure of everything
   Went through Security Options, set a lot of commonsense, real world options but got no points
+7. User Creds
+  One user didn't have a password.
+Set each account to have a good password and removed "password does not expire" option
+8. Enable Windows Defender Anti-Spyware
+  Modify HKLM\SOFTWARE\Policies\Microsoft\Windows Defender\DisableAntiSpyware
+  to 0.